Bible Questions

 Serpents are ambush predators.
 They don't chase down their prey, but instead rely on its carelessness.
 When the prey happens to get too close, the serpent will quickly strike it.
 The serpent then backs off, and allow its venom to work.
 It waits in the shadows while the venom paralyzes, digests, and destroys the animal from the inside out.

-Only after the prey is completely helpless will the serpent swallow it.
 This is the serpent's survival strategy, and how it derives strength from other creatures.
 It doesn't seek confrontation, but relies on stealth and the power if its venom.
+Only after the prey is completely helpless will the serpent swallow it.

 Obviously, the Devil doesn't go around literally biting and poisoning people, but he does overpower and consume them on a spiritual level.
 He increases his power over them in a pattern that's similar to the way that natural serpents hunt and feed.
 The way of the natural serpent tells us how the Devil operates.